 Teed’s grand vision was to create “The New Jerusalem”, a home for 10 million people, though the original settlement was only around 300 acres of swampland.
 The settlement was founded on his beliefs of alchemy, the Hollow Sphere theory, reincarnation, celibacy, and communism or communal living - each according to his ability and needs.

-The Park makes a nice day hike - among other good options for a short hike in southwest Florida - with lots to explore.
-It runs along the Estero river and there are access points at several areas in the Park.
+The Koreshan State Park makes a nice day hike - among many options for a short hike in southwest Florida - with lots to explore.
+It runs along the Estero River and there are access points to the river at several areas in the Park.

 Most buildings are open to the public, either with a docent or left open with glass partitions restricting access but offering good views into the staged interiors.
 The day we visited, the Planetary Court was not open and had a sign on the window explaining the shortage of volunteers.
 The docent we talked with in the Arts Center was very friendly, knowledgable, and eager to share history and even a glimpse inside the circa 1890 Steinway piano.